Greensboro AHEC Scholars Program & Application

-If you find yourself asking these questions, then the AHEC Scholars Program is for You.
+If you find yourself asking these questions, then the Greensboro AHEC Scholars Program is for you.
 Scholars will develop new skills and are introduced to an interprofessional framework that will be crucial to improving health and health care.
-We teach, model, and encourage a love of learning, collaboration, and compassion for others.
-Working collaboratively to ensure every student achieves academically, socially, and emotionally.
+We teach, model and encourage a love of learning, collaboration and compassion for others.
+Working collaboratively to ensure every student achieves academically, socially and emotionally.

-The two-year NC AHEC Scholars Program includes 40 hours of didactics and 40 hours of clinical work each year.
+The Greensboro AHEC Scholars Program will meet virtually approximately six times a year, totaling 40 hours of didactic teaching.
+Forty hours of clinical work will need to be scheduled on a rolling basis as your academic schedule permits.
 Selected applicants to participate in the program will receive a stipend subject to academic or institutional approval.
-Upon completion of the program, NC AHEC Scholars receive AHEC Community Health Scholar certification, setting them apart from other students in an increasingly competitive environment.
+Upon completion of the program, NC AHEC Scholars receive the AHEC Community Health Scholar certification, setting them apart from other students in an increasingly competitive environment.

 You will cultivate a number of professional skills including but not limited to: